schollz/acrostic/README.md

 https://vimeo.com/663443176

-here are a few more details:
+here are a few more demo performances:

 https://vimeo.com/663740623